Navigation of a Quadratic Potential with Ellipsoidal Obstacles: Numerical Results

 \subsection{Obstacles in $\R^2$}

 In this section, we explore the effect of increasing the number of obstacles on the percentage of successful trajectories.
-We define the external shell to be the a spherical with center $(0,0)$ and radius $r_0$.
+We define the external shell to be the a sphere with center $(0,0)$ and radius $r_0$.
 The center of each ellipsoid is drawn uniformly from $[-r_0/2,r_0/2]^2$.
 The maximum semiaxis $r_i$ is drawn uniformly from $[r_0/10,r_0/5]$.
-The positive definite matrices $A_i$ have minimum eigenvalues $1$ and $\mu_\textrm{max}^i$, where $\mu_\textrm{max}^i$ is drawn randomly from $[1,r_0/2 ]$.
+The positive definite matrices $A_i$ have eigenvalues $1$ and $\mu_i$, where $\mu_i$ is drawn randomly from $[1,r_0/2 ]$.
 The obstacles are then rotated by $\theta_i$ where $\theta_i$ is drawn randomly from $[-\pi/2,\pi/2]$.
-The obstacles are redrawn if Assumption \ref{as:1} is violated.
+The obstacles are redrawn if they overlap.
 For the objective function, we consider a quadratic cost given by

 where $Q\in \ccalM^{2 \times 2}$ is a diagonal matrix with eigenvalues $\eig(Q) = \{1,\lambda\}$ where $\lambda$ is drawn from $[0,r_0]$.
 The minimizer of the objective function $x^*$ is drawn uniformly from $[-r_0/2, r_0/2]^2$.
-The minimizer $x^*$ is redrawn if it violates Assumption $\ref{assumption:interior}$.
+The minimizer $x^*$ is redrawn if it is not in the free space.
 Finally, the initial position is drawn uniformly from $[-r_0,r_0]^2$ and is redrawn if it is not in the interior of the free space.
 For our experiments, we set $r_0 = 20$.
 We then vary number of obstacles $m$ from two to seven.
 For tuning parameters $k = \{20, 40, 60\}$ we run 100 simulations for each $m \in \{2, \dots , 7\}$.
 Each simulation is terminated successfully when the norm of the difference of $x_t$ and $x^*$ is less than the step size $\eta = 0.01$.
 A simulation is terminated unsuccessfully if the agent collides with an obstacle - including the outer boundary - or the number of steps reaches $5\times 10^4$.